Waste Reduction Week 2025

 3. You have two drop-off options for your beverage containers:

 1. Drop off at the Bottle Depot and collect cash in hand.
-Then, upload a photo of your receipt.
+Then, upload a photo of your receipt or email it to events@ecologynorth.ca.
 The date will need to be visible in the photo.

 EXAMPLE SCENARIO: